cli-kit/cli-fs/README.md

 * `-z`: True if the length of string is zero.
 * `-S`: Ture if file exists and is a socket.

-1. The only reliable way to test whether a file is readable or writable is to attempt to open and close the file, hence these tests incur a performance overhead.
-If you need to perform these tests with a lot of files it is better deferred until you actually need to read or write to the files.

 ## API

 All functions support asynchronous and synchronous operation, specifying a `callback` function implies asynchronous behaviour.